 xM1 “magic” 1k

-The xM1 is a Mifare “Magic” 1k gen1 chip emulator with a writable sector 0 and “Chinese Magic Backdoor” feature.
-This allows you to change the 4 byte ID (serial number) of the chip and overwrite all pages in every sector, including Sector 0, regardless of A/B key values or access bit settings.
+The xM1 is a “Magic” Mifare 1k chip emulator with a writable sector 0.
+This allows you to change the 4 byte ID (serial number) of the chip and overwrite all pages in every sector, including Sector 0.
+Available with gen1a “backdoor” or gen2 writable versions.

 More Details X-Series FAQ Partner Map Distributors